 Why?
 The answer is that you can have a great text in the post, but unless you attract visitors with your descriptive and catching snippet, this all will be useless.

-In my training at Wealthy Affiliate I wrote about meta parameters (meta title and meta descriptions).
-There are certain rules you need to know if you decide to add meta description, and they can be summarized as follows.
+There are certain rules you need to know if you decide to add a meta description, and they can be summarized as follows.

 Meta description character limit

-Recommended length is up to 155 characters.
-Best practice is to stay below 145 in order to allow the date to be added by Google.
+The recommended length is up to 155 characters.
+The best practice is to stay below 145 in order to allow the date to be added by Google.
 As you see, this is not a lot of space, so use it wisely.
 In the example I gave above, the length is 143 characters.

 Here are a few tips that may be helpful: